-9.1 All ASCSFG members should recognise and promptly declare to the Chair and other members of the group (in writing) any private or personal interest, that conflicts or may conflict or may appear to others to conflict, with their role, responsibilities or accountabilities.
+9.1 All WAASC members should recognise and promptly declare to the Chair and other members of the group (in writing) any private or personal interest, that conflicts or may conflict or may appear to others to conflict, with their role, responsibilities or accountabilities.

 9.2 A register of declarations will be maintained.

 10. Out of Pocket Expenses

 10.1 Membership of the WAASC is honorary.
 Sitting fees are not applicable.
 Reasonable out of pocket expenses (for example, regional travel to attend WAASC meetings in the metropolitan area) may be reimbursed on a case by case basis and agreed prior to the costs being incurred, utilising remaining Federal government transition funding.